 Definition: A spark of emotion, a feeling, mostly as a reaction to a person's context.
 Example: "feel anxious," "feel excited."
 It's often confused with an opinion, as in "feel that," "feel like."
-Sometimes it is not a person's emotion but a reflection of someone else like "feel misunderstood," which is an expression-layer need.
-See page 72 for more depth.

 12. Personal rule:

 Image: A four-pointed compass star, faceted, with the letter N a the top (for North).
 There are shine lines coming from all sides of the star.